-To help keep you organized and demystify some end-of-year tasks, we've created a downloadable document which lists common federal tax filings and dates.
+Getting organized is the first step in navigating the end-of-year rush.
+That’s why we’ve created a downloadable document for employers that lists common federal tax filings and dates.

 Close out the year’s tasks with our informative tax return checklist.